ALGatorDevel/Algator/README.md

 ## Prerequisits

-Current version of ALGator works only with java 8.
+Current version of ALGator works only with Java 8.
+Note: Environment variable JAVA_HOME should be set to Java 8 home.

 ## ALGator on GitHub